UKHO/docs/quality-assurance/Ways-Of-Working-With-Thirdparties.md

 ### UKHO teams
-These will follow all guidlines and deliver the following TSR documentation, at this point the Test Leads confirm that the test approach in the TSR - detailing the tests deemed neccessary for the project, which could include for example sample list of test types
+These will follow all guidlines and deliver the following TSR documentation, at this point the Test Leads confirm that the test approach in the TSR - detailing the tests deemed neccessary for the project, a sample list of test types is provided but refrence out the TSR for the complete list
   1. Unit tests
   2. API tests
   3. Functional tests